Panasonic LX10 vs Canon 5D Mark II

-- Ready to shoot: Comes with a build-in lens, while the 5D Mark II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 5D Mark II requires a separate lens.

 - More compact: Is smaller (106x60mm vs 152x114mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 5D Mark II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 5D Mark II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.